 In 2009 I founded Radical Art Initiative, a collaboration between street artists and street theater to create visuals for social and environmental actions in New York City.
 We worked with 350.org and other environmental initiatives with actions such as drawing the 2100 high water line on the sidewalk of Lower Manhattan with blue paint.

-In Brooklyn I completed two painting series about the wars in Iraq and Afghanistan and a third series about the economic crash of 2008.
+In Brooklyn I did two painting series about the wars in Iraq and Afghanistan and a third series about the economic crash of 2008.

 In 2010 I finished my “Mutables” series, a group of paintings that change in black light.

-Being in numerous group shows in Brooklyn and the Lower East Side gave me the chance to exchange ideas with other painters and to see painting that reinforced my certainty that the new direction in painting addresses the unification of abstraction and figuration.
+Being in numerous group shows in Brooklyn and the Lower East Side gave me the chance to exchange ideas with other painters and to reinforce my certainty that the new direction in painting requires the unification of abstraction and figuration.

 In 2011 I moved to Peekskill, one hour north of Manhattan, where I currently live and have my studio.

-Here I was able to perfect my method of Flow Painting which involves squirting paint directly from plastic bottles onto the canvas which may be lying on the floor or gently propped at an angle.
+Here I was able to perfect my method of Flow Painting which involves squirting paint directly from plastic bottles onto the canvas and then gently tilting it at an angle.
 This method allows the paint to swirl at will.
 Color elements combine to suggest a figurative situation.
 Much is left to the viewer’s discretion to discern and interpret.

 Series completed in Flow Painting include Mother and Baby, Lovers in Black and White, Lovers in Gold, Melting Point, Landscapes, Flowing Heads, Flowing Kiss, Offspring.
 Each series includes 4-8 paintings.
 The sizes range from 18 x 24 in. to 36 x 48 in.